FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/README.md

 The host reads configuration from `appsettings.json` and environment variables prefixed with `NEXUS_`.
 A background health service emits periodic heartbeat logs (`Core host heartbeat OK.`) that higher-level orchestration or smoke tests can watch for successful startup/shutdown.
+Changes to `CoreHost:Health:IntervalSeconds` are applied without restarting the process, and the service logs whenever the heartbeat cadence is updated so operators can confirm the new interval.

 ### Configuration